Tecno Camon 19

 Tecno Camon 19, Tecno Camon 19 Pro and Tecno Camon 19 Pro 5G are Android-based smartphones manufactured, released and marketed by Tecno Mobile as part of Tecno Camon 19 series.
 The devices were unveiled during an event held on 28 June 2022 as successors to Tecno Camon 18 series.

-The Camon 19, Camon 19 Pro and Camon 19 Pro 5G is an upgraded version of Camon 18 series, coming with different features, including the OS, processor, display, camera and design.
-The phone has received generally favorable reviews, with critics mostly noting the design and the camera.
+The Camon 19, Camon 19 Pro and Camon 19 Pro 5G are the upgraded versions of Camon 18 series, coming with different features, including the OS, processor, display, camera and design.
+The phones have received generally favorable reviews, with critics mostly noting the design and the camera.
 Critics, however, criticized the lack of AMOLED display, 4k video support, ultrawide sensor and periscope zoom (60X).

 Specifications

 Hardware

-The Camon 19, Camon 19 Pro and Camon 19 Pro 5G features a 1080p resolution.
-All the devices feature a display size of 6.8-inches.
+All the Camon 19, Camon 19 Pro and Camon 19 Pro 5G feature 1080p resolution display.
+These devices feature a display size of 6.8-inches.
 Camon 19 comes with a MediaTek Helio G85 SoC, the Camon 19 Pro comes with a MediaTek Helio G96 SoC, while the Camon 19 Pro 5G comes with a MediaTek Dimensity 810 SoC.
-The Camon 19 comes with two variants, consisting of 4 GB and 6 GB of RAM, while the Camon 19 Pro and Camon 19 Pro 5G comes with 8 GB of RAM.
+The Camon 19 comes with two variants, consisting of 4 GB and 6 GB of RAM, while the Camon 19 Pro and Camon 19 Pro 5G come with 8 GB of RAM.
 Camon 19 comes with 128 GB storage, while Camon 19 Pro and Camon 19 Pro 5G comes with 256 GB storage.
 All of the device feature the ability to use a microSD.
 All the device comes with the battery capacity of 5000 mAh.
-The Camon 19 supports fast charging of 18 watt, while the Camon 19 Pro and Camon 19 Pro 5G supports fast charging of 33 watt.
-Camon 19 feature a dual rear camera with a 64-megapixel main camera and 2-megapixel depth, it feature a 16-megapixel front camera.
-The Camon 19 Pro feature a quad camera with a 64-megapixel main camera, 50-megapixel telephoto and 2-megapixel depth, it feature a 32-megapixel front camera.
-The Camon 19 Pro 5G feature a quad camera with a 64-megapixel main camera, 2-megapixel macro camera and 2-megapixel depth, it feature a 16-megapixel front camera.
+The Camon 19 supports fast charging of 18 watt, while the Camon 19 Pro and Camon 19 Pro 5G support fast charging of 33 watt.
+Camon 19 features a dual rear camera with a 64-megapixel main camera and 2-megapixel depth camera, while it features a 16-megapixel front camera.
+The Camon 19 Pro features a quad camera with a 64-megapixel main camera, 50-megapixel telephoto and 2-megapixel depth camera, while it features a 32-megapixel front camera.
+The Camon 19 Pro 5G features a quad camera with a 64-megapixel main camera, 2-megapixel macro camera and 2-megapixel depth camera, while it features a 16-megapixel front camera.